Elizabeth House, a two-storey Italianate mansion with service wing (interiors and exteriors), and brick walls to the property boundary.

 Why is it significant?

-Elizabeth House is historically significant as an example of the early development of East Melbourne, which was one of the first of the desireable mid-nineteenth century residential areas to be developed after Fitzroy, Collingwood and Richmond.
-Parts of the house may date back to 1855, which would make it one of the oldest in East Melbourne.
+Elizabeth House is of historical significance as a surviving example of early development in East Melbourne, which was one of the earliest desirable mid-nineteenth century residential areas to be developed after Fitzroy, Collingwood and Richmond.
+Parts of Elizabeth House, and brick walls surrounding the house, date from1855 which make the residence one of the oldest in East Melbourne.
+(Criterion A)